theworldasastage/hugo/content/improv-games/exercises/no-yesbut-yes-yesand.md

 draft: false
 ---

 By pairs.
 Player A tells a story to player B. Player B can only answer _No_.
-Then player B can only answer _Yes, But..._, then _Yes_ and finally _Yes, and_.
+Then player B can only respond _Yes, But..._, then _Yes_ and finally _Yes, and_.

 A good exercise to feel how we are affected by others' reaction to our ideas.